Colleen Nelson

-Professor Colleen Nelson is a scientist in prostate cancer research.
-Professor Nelson founded and directs the Australian Prostate Cancer Research Centre - Queensland (APCRC-Q).
+Colleen Nelson AM is an Australian scientist specialising in prostate cancer research.
+She founded and directs the Australian Prostate Cancer Research Centre – Queensland (APCRC-Q).
 The Centre, based at the Translational Research Institute and the Princess Alexandra Hospital, spans the spectrum of discovery of new therapeutic targets and their preclinical and clinical development.
-Professor Nelson is also Chair of Prostate Cancer Research at Queensland University of Technology (QUT).
+She is also Chair of Prostate Cancer Research at Queensland University of Technology (QUT).